titooo7/gfn-installer-linux-amd/batocera/README.md

 An automated installer script to **configure the official NVIDIA GeForce NOW** application for use on Arch-based Linux distributions with AMD graphics cards.

-This script automates the installation and applies the necessary configurations to enable GeForce NOW to run on hardware that is not officially supported by NVIDIA beyond the Steam Deck.
+This script automates the installation and applies the necessary configurations enabling the official GeForce NOW app to run on hardware and Linux software that is not officially supported by NVIDIA.

 -----